doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 [[1, 2, 3, 4] | 5]
 ```

-But it's still now what we want.
+But it's still not exactly what we want.

 If we search the internets, we would probably find an answer like: